Time Dependent Variational Principle and Coherent State Orbits for a Trapped Ion: Coherent states for dynamical symmetry groups

-We now turn our attention to elements of the group theory, especially those related to the SU(1,1) group, which presents a great interest for this paper.
-A. O. Barut and L. Girardello \cite{Barut71}, then A. M. Perelomov \cite{Perel72, Perel86} have brought in the SU(1,1) group to quantum optics.
-They have constructed the coherent states of the SU(1,1) group in different space representations: Hilbert space and unit disk space or Lobachevian space \cite{Perel86, Klaud85}.
-We will focus on geometrical aspects of coherent states and generalized coherent ones, based on Lie algebras, especially on the $\mathfrak{su}(1,1)$ Lie algebra \cite{Fulton1991, Fujii2002, Gilmore2006, Gilmore2008}.
+The Casimir operator $K^2 = {K0}^2 - {K_1}^2 - {K_2}^2$ for any UIR can be expressed as the product between the identity operator $I$ and a number $k$: $K = k(k-1) I$.
+Therefore, representations of $SU(1,1)$ are determined by a single number $k$.
+In case of the discrete series representation, $k$ can have discrete values such as $k = \frac{1}{2}, 1, \frac{3}{2}, 2, \ldots$.
+The representation Hilbert space is spanned by the orthonormal basis $|k, n \rangle$, where $n = 0, 1, 2, \ldots \ $.
+A. O. Barut and L. Girardello \cite{Barut71}, then A. M. Perelomov \cite{Perel72, Perel86} have brought in the $SU(1,1)$ group to quantum optics.
+They have constructed the coherent states of the $SU(1,1)$ group in different space representations: Hilbert space and unit disk space or Lobachevian space \cite{Perel86, Klaud85}.
+We will briefly review geometrical aspects of coherent states and generalized coherent ones based on Lie algebras, and especially the ${\mathfrak {su}}(1,1)$ Lie algebra \cite{Fulton1991, Brif1997, Fujii2002, Gilmore2006, Gilmore2008}.
 The topological space that parametrizes the elements of a Lie group is a manifold.
-We can ascertain that a Lie group is a finite dimensional manifold.
+Therefore a Lie group is a finite dimensional manifold.